Arduino480/Explainable-Detection-of-Online-Sexism/README.md

 # Explainable-Detection-of-Online-Sexism

-In our project, we developed an Explainable Online Sexism Detection system using Reddit and Gab datasets.
-Employing SVM, Naive Bayes, Random Forest, and BERT, we pre-processed the data and achieved an impressive F1 score of 0.92, with BERT outperforming all other algorithms.
+#Project Overview

+This project aims to detect online sexism in text data from Reddit and Gab using various machine learning algorithms.
+We explore the effectiveness of Support Vector Machines (SVM), Naive Bayes, Random Forest, and BERT in identifying sexist content.

+#Dataset
+We utilized datasets from Reddit and Gab, pre-processing the data to ensure quality and consistency.

+#Algorithms and Results
+We implemented four different algorithms:
+   Support Vector Machines (SVM)
+   Naive Bayes
+   Random Forest
+   BERT (Bidirectional Encoder Representations from Transformers)

+Among these, BERT delivered the highest F1 score, achieving an impressive 0.92.

+#Acknowledgments
+Include any credits or acknowledgments here, such as data sources, libraries, or external resources used in the project.